jtarchie/github-pullrequest-resource/CONTRIBUTING.md

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

-* Run the tests!
+* Write a test for your feature.
+Run all the tests!
 This will give you and us a higher confidence that nothing broke.

 ## **Do you intend to add a new feature or change an existing one?**